 A missing tooth or teeth can cause a lot of problems.
 Depending on where the gap is, it can interfere with your speech and ability to chew.
 In some cases, it can even cause the appearance of an uneven face.
 If gaps are visible, they can also make a person very self-conscious.

 How attractive your smile is connects with a number of factors including self-esteem, how others see you, first impressions, and more.
 However, bridges are much more than a smile corrector.
 Dental partials are an essential way to properly distribute your bite and prevent nearby teeth from shifting.

 What are Dental Partials Made of?

-The false teeth can be made from a number of materials including resin, ceramic, porcelain, stainless steel, and metals.
+The actual false teeth for dental partials can be made from a number of materials including resin, ceramic, porcelain, stainless steel, and metals.
 All have different benefits and potential drawbacks.
-For example, metals are much stronger than resin, ceramic, or porcelain, but of course don’t look like your natural teeth.
+Metals are much stronger than resin, ceramic, or porcelain, but of course don’t look like your natural teeth.
 However, since they are also much more affordable, they are popular picks if you need a bridge that isn’t visible.
 Bridges in front teeth often feature a naturally colored material.

-There are three major types of bridges, and your Phoenix dentist will help you decide which fits best.
-Traditional options place “pontic” (false) teeth between the two bridges.
-Usually, ceramic or porcelain fused to metal is the preferred material, although there are some exceptions.
-Cantilever bridges are sometimes required when it’s only possible to have one abutment tooth (such as when it’s your farthest back tooth/teeth missing).
+There are two other types of bridges, and your Phoenix dentist will help you decide which fits best.
+Cantilever bridges are used when it’s only possible to have one abutment tooth (such as when it’s your farthest back tooth missing).
 Usually, cantilevers only replace one missing tooth.